llazzaro/chem-fingerprints/docs/using-api.rst

 This also means that memory for a large arena won't be freed until all of its subarenas are also removed.

-You can see some evidence for this because a `FingerprintArena` stores the entire fingerprint data as a set of bytes named `arena`::
+You can see some evidence for this because a :ref:`FingerprintArena <chemfp_arena_FingerprintArena>` stores the entire fingerprint data as a set of bytes named `arena`::

     >>> import chemfp